OrchardCoreContrib/OrchardCoreContrib.Modules/src/OrchardCoreContrib.Html/README.md

 4. Enable the `GrapesJS HTML Editor` feature.
 5. Add `HtmlBody` to your content type.
 6. Now you can use GrapesJS editor.

+**note:** uncheck "Sanitize Html" on the Html Part to retain styling